electron/electron/docs/tutorial/boilerplates-and-clis.md

 into a cohesive package so that anyone can jump right in to Electron development.

-Forge comes with [ready-to-use templates](https://electronforge.io/templates) for popular frameworks like React, Vue, or Angular.
+Forge comes with [a ready-to-use template](https://electronforge.io/templates) using Webpack as a bundler.
+It includes an example typescript configuration and provides two configuration files to enable easy customization.
 It uses the same core modules used by the greater Electron community (like [`electron-packager`](https://github.com/electron/electron-packager)) – changes made by Electron maintainers (like Slack) benefit Forge's users, too.